 Serving as a GLN Teaching Fellow is an excellent opportunity to teach your language and culture, develop professional skills and experience, and make a positive impact in our multilingual community.
 Here are the main Fellowship benefits:

-- GLN-sponsored opportunities for external training and certification
+- Excellent professional development opportunities such as GLN teacher and leadership training and GLN-sponsored opportunities for external training and certification

 - Relevant and transferable professional experience and skills:

 - Flexible schedule: we schedule your class time according to your availability (Classes take place on evenings and weekends)

 - Networking opportunities within our vast community of learners, partners, supporters and fellow teachers and other volunteers

 - Priority registration and fee waiver for GLN language classes